SigmoidFreud/skodali13.github.io/_posts/2014-12-21-WordCloudRecommender.md

 title: Word Cloud Recommender
 img: eat-one-thing-.png
 category: Data Science

-excerpt: I had the idea of building a recommender/predictor for what restaurants a yelp user might like using the reviews they have written, and building a word cloud according to a word neural network using contextual similarity and and unsupervised sentiment.
+description: I had the idea of building a recommender/predictor for what restaurants a yelp user might like using the reviews they have written, and building a word cloud according to a word neural network using contextual similarity and unsupervised sentiment.

 ---

-description: I had the idea of building a recommender/predictor for what restaurants a yelp user might like using the reviews they have written, and building a word cloud according to a word neural network using contextual similarity and unsupervised sentiment.

 **Algorithmic Methodology**